Why Would a Construction Loan Be Denied?

 Use our commercial mortgage calculator to estimate your total project costs and determine the exact down payment you'll need.

-Poor or Incomplete Construction Plans
+What Is Poor or Incomplete Construction Plans?

 Plan deficiencies contribute to roughly 18% of denials.
-Lenders need detailed documentation to evaluate your project—vague concepts and incomplete drawings don't inspire confidence.
+Lenders need detailed documentation to evaluate your project - vague concepts and incomplete drawings don't inspire confidence.

 What Qualifies as "Complete" Plans